You’re waiting for your website to perform well on Google, Bing, and other search engines. And waiting. And waiting…

 There can be any number of miscellaneous issues on either your entire website or specific pages that lead to issues with indexing.
 Using the Google Search Console URL Inspection Tool, you can see what sort of technical issues may be blocking your site from being indexed and subsequently appearing on Google.
 These issues include having poor-quality content.

-Technical SEO problems may also cause your site to either rank lower (or not at all) in search results.
-They refer to problems with server and website optimization that may make it harder or impossible for a robot to crawl the site.
-Common technical SEO issues include:
+Technical SEO problems may also cause your site to either rank poorly (or not at all) in search results.
+They refer to problems with server and website optimization (both on page and off page) that may make it harder or impossible for a robot to crawl the site.

 - Massive images that slow down page speed.

-- Incorrect or improperly used meta tags.
+- Incorrect or improperly used meta tags, like headings and meta titles.

 - Not utilizing internal links.